CiscoTestAutomation/getting-started/source/writeparser/writeparser.rst

    |br| |br| *Result*: The ops structure lists the keys that you can use to create your own parser schema. |br| |br|

 #.
-In a text editor, define the schema class, and then add the keys that you want your parser to return, as shown in the following example.
+In a text editor, define the schema class, and then add the keys that you want your parser to return, as shown in the following example of part of a schema defintion.
 Use JSON format and save the file as a :monospace:`*.py` file.

    .. code-block:: python